 We try to avoid airfreight from producers to VAUDE – the costs alone are reason enough for this.
 Sometimes, however, we have no other choice in order to deliver goods on time to our customers.

 When producers are responsible for the time constraints, they need to cover the costs of airfreight, which means that these figures are not included in the VAUDE Carbon Footprint.
-We are now implementing an improvement measure for this: We create solid data transparency across all airfreight with VAUDE products.
-From the data, we can draw insights into how airfreight can be avoided in the course of the year - no matter who was responsible for it.

 The processes in our own warehouse in Tettnang-Obereisenbach have already been largely optimized by state-of-the-art technology.
 The dispatch from the central warehouse in Obereisenbach to our customers (specialist dealers) is pack volume optimized and collected by truck - first with fully loaded container units to the shipping company hub, then by truck to the respective region, and only the last 20 kilometers by courier vehicle.